 - the thermostat not working in the Nest’s mobile app and disconnected from the Wi-Fi

-- the thermostat tells you the battery is low and it needs to turn itself off
+- the thermostat alerts you that the battery is low and it needs to turn itself off

-- the thermostat’s animations are slower than usual
+- the thermostat’s animated features are slower than usual

-- the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”
+- the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

-- the thermostat’s display is dark and unresponsive (you may also see a blinking red or green light above the display)
+- the thermostat’s display is black and unresponsive (you may also have a blinking red or green light above the display)